U.S. Department of Transportation

 Section 1121 of SAFETEA-LU replaces Section 102(a) of Title 23 of the United States Code (23 U.S.C.) with a new Section 166 that clarifies some aspect of the operation of HOV facilities and provides more exceptions to the vehicle occupancy requirements for HOV facilities.
 It also authorizes States to create High Occupancy Toll (HOT) lanes.
 Specifically, this section allows States to charge tolls to vehicles that do not meet the established occupancy requirements to use an HOV lane if the State establishes a program that addresses the selection of certified vehicles and procedures for enforcing the restrictions.
 Tolls under this section may be charged on both Interstate and non-Interstate facilities.
 There is no limit on the number of projects or the number of states that can participate.

-If a State desires to allow HOT vehicles to use HOV lane by creating a HOT lane or converting an existing HOV lane to a HOT lanes, an Expression of Interest should be sent to the Tolling and Pricing Team and the local Division Office to initiate a Federal Review process.
+If a State desires to allow HOT vehicles to use HOV lane by creating a HOT lane or converting an existing HOV lane to a HOT lanes, the local Division Office should be contacted to initiate a Federal Review process.
 For more information about the Federal Review, refer to the Federal-Aid Highway Program Guidance on HOV Lanes.
 The revised version with additional information related to HOT Lanes and new requirements sated in 23 USC 166 will be published in the Federal Register in early 2006.

 SAFETEA-LU continued the authority initially provided in Section 1216 (b) of TEA-21, by allowing up to three existing Interstate facilities (highway, bridge, or tunnel) to be tolled to fund needed reconstruction or rehabilitation on Interstate highway corridors that could not otherwise be adequately maintained or functionally improved without the collection of tolls.
 Each of the three facilities must be in a different State.
 There is no special funding authorized for this program.
 By law, Interstate maintenance funds may not be used on a facility for which tolls are being collected under this program.